Contact Kathryn Harth for more information.

 Hotel check-in is at 3:00 p.m.

 This pre-conference workshop is funded by the GP IDEA Humans Sciences Board of Directors.
-Attendance is free but limited to four faculty in each human sciences program.
+Attendance is free but limited to three faculty in each human sciences program and four campus coordinators.
 Lunch and afternoon refreshments are included.
 In addition, the Board is covering the cost of attendees' hotel rooms on Sunday night.

 What is the schedule for the workshop?

 12:30 p.m. - Lunch Buffet

 2:00 - 2:10 p.m. - Break

 2:10 - 3:45 p.m. - Presentation/Facilitated Work Time

 3:45 - 4:00 p.m. - Break (drinks and snacks provided)